opsmatters/newrelic-api/README.md

 The following tests are included:

-* AlertOperationsTest: Creates several alert channels, an alert policy with several conditions and then deletes them.
+* AlertServicesTest: Creates several alert channels, an alert policy with several conditions and then deletes them.
-* ApplicationOperationsTest: Creates or gets several types of applications, and then carries out various operations on them.
+* ApplicationServicesTest: Creates or gets several types of applications, and then carries out various operations on them.
-* UserOperationsTest: Gets the users for an account.
+* UserServicesTest: Gets the users for an account.
-* UsageOperationsTest: Gets the usages for a product.
+* UsageServicesTest: Gets the usages for a product.
-* SyntheticsOperationsTest: Creates several types of monitors, adds labels to them, and then deletes them.
+* SyntheticsServicesTest: Creates several types of monitors, adds labels to them, and then deletes them.
 Also gets the list of locations.

 ## Examples